 Our goal is to develop skills and knowledge while giving equal weight to the following four areas of competence:

 1. Speaking:

-a.
-Personal introduction and short conversation in context (in the market, restaurant, apartment etc.)
+- a.
+Personal introduction and short conversation in context (in the market, restaurant, apartment etc.) - b.

-- b.
 Correct grammar and pronunciation - c.
-Common expressions and idiomatic language
+Common expressions and idiomatic language c.
+Writing short compositions (up to 80 words).

 2. Writing